Project 4: Numc

 >>> b[1:3]

-• ValueError if key is a slice or a tuple that has one or more slices, and that at least one of these slices has step size not equal to 1, or if the length of slice is < 1.
-Here we provide an example for each error case to help you better understand them.
+TypeErrorifkeyis not an integer, a slice, or a length-2 tuple of slices/ints.
+If matrix is 1D,TypeErrorifkeyis not an integer or a slice.ValueErrorifkeyis a slice or a tuple that has one or more slices, and that at least one of these slices has step size not equal to 1, or if the length of slice is < 1.
+Here we provide an example for each error case to help you better understand them.>>> import numc as nc

 CS61C Fall 2020 Project 4: numc imported!